about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 Dustin's Story

 Our little boy Dustin Wade Smith was diagnosed with a rare form of childhood cancer in June 2004 called Rhadomyosarcoma.
 This solid Tumor was located behind his Right eye in the orbit.
 Thanks to the Lord It was localized only to the orbits.
 This website was set up to allow family and friends to follow Dustin's progress and keep us all in there prayers.
-1 year ago we did not know what the future held for our little boy.
+There was a time we did not know what the future held for our little boy.
 After 47 weeks of chemotherapy, 28 days of radiation at St Judes Hopital, Surgery to remove the bulk of the tumor, surgery to check out spots on lungs half way through treatment, eyelid sling placement to reopen damaged eyelid from original tumor removal and finally the port removal....
 We can now say Dustin is cancer free and doing awsome!
 I would like to say a heartfelt thank you to those of you who continued to lift Dustin and our family up in prayer.
 The Lord has showed us so much on our Journey with childhood cancer.
 We will forever be changed by the things we went through and the people we have met along the way.
 Please check back often to see updates letting you know how Dustin is doing.

 Journal